kousuke-nakano/jQMC/examples/README.md

 ## example05

 Potential energy surface of hydrogen molecule with cartesian GTOs.
 All electron calculations.
 Comparison atomic forces with the derivative of the PES.

+## example06

+Binding energy of the water-water dimer with the JAGP anstaz.

+## example07

+Weak scalings of VMC and LRDMC using the water molecule.